Officials hope Minnesota avoids COVID-19 spike after Labor Day

 “I’m trying to do the right thing here,” McQuillan said.

 Minnesota officials also are concerned with recent sizable increases in cases in neighboring states, including South Dakota and Iowa.
-Ehresmann said those states bear watching, with the possibility they could impact Minnesota.
+Ehresmann said those states bear watching, with the possibility they could affect Minnesota.

 “The reality is that every outbreak leads to more outbreaks,” she said.